 "I'm a big Chris Cornell addict, anything he does," Pitt told Cinema Confidential in 2004, when asked about his favorite music.

-The actor has obviously attended his concerts.
-In 2009, he was spotted at one of Cornell's shows at Los Angeles' Wiltern Theater.
+The actor had attended several of Cornell's concerts and was spotted at one of his shows at Los Angeles' Wiltern Theater in 2009.

 "He was right among the people, and no one was really bothering him too much," a source told Celebuzz at the time. "[Pitt] stayed for the entire show, encore and all, and left with the crowd.
 He didn't even try to slip out early.
 His body guard wasn't with him, just a driver."

-Cornell and Pitt's families have hung out together.
+Cornell and Pitt's families had hung out together.
 In 2010, the actor brought daughter Zahara to Toni's sixth birthday party at an American Girl store.

-Cornell has supported Pitt's acting work over the years.
+Cornell had also supported Pitt's acting work over the years.
 The musician attended the 2011 Toronto International Film Festival to help promote the biopic Machine Gun Preacher after composing the movie's theme song.
 At the event, he and his wife also stopped by the premiere of Pitt's latest film, Moneyball.

 Coincidentally, Pitt's fondness for Cornell's music is even depicted on the big screen in a way; In the 1993 film True Romance, Soundgarden's song "Outshined" plays while the actor's character smokes from a bong made out of a Honey Bear bottle and gets questioned by the mob.

-The musicians performed the Sting's former band The Police's 1983 hit "Every Breath You Take" as well as Soundgarden's 1994 hit "Black Hole Sun."
+Pitt and Cornell also reunited just months before the singer's death, when the actor joined him and fellow rocker Sting onstage at the fourth annual charity ROCK4EB!
+Event.
+The musicians performed the 1983 hit "Every Breath You Take" as well as Soundgarden's 1994 hit "Black Hole Sun."

 "I get to introduce a very very good friend of mine and someone I've known for quite a while and I'm a huge fan of, Mr. Chris Cornell," the actor told the crowd.